Best Adventure Travel Apps 2026: Navigation to Safety

 What3Words (Free)

 What3Words divides the entire planet into 3m x 3m squares, each assigned a unique three-word address.
-This sounds gimmicky but is genuinely useful for communicating precise locations in places without traditional addresses, which is most of the world’s surface.
 Emergency services in multiple countries now accept What3Words locations.
+Genuinely useful for communicating precise locations in places without traditional addresses — which is most of the world’s surface.

 Best for: Emergency location communication, meeting points in remote areas.